comp6062/arm64-automatic1111/README.md

-1. Run the Setup Script Remotely
+1. Run the Setup Script Remotely:
-To execute the script remotely:

 Using curl:
 ```bash